-Once again there is no fixed cost when gaining an instrument rating, it is set by the cost of a number of things, we’ve completed a list below, be sure to ask your prospective school how much each of the below cost before embarking on your training as some schools may avoid explaining the extras!
+Once again there is no absolute fixed cost when you are gaining an instrument rating, it will largely depend on which school you chose and how long it takes you to complete the course.
+We’ve completed a list below of some variable costs, be sure to ask your prospective school how much each of the below cost before embarking on your training as some schools may avoid explaining the extras!

 - Hourly aircraft hire rate including an instructor.

 - Landing fees, Touch & Go fees and approach fees for the entire course.

 - Exam fees, including ground exams and flight test fees.

 As well as the above costs there are also a number of other fixed costs to take into account when making your calculations:

 - Class One medical fees costing upwards of £330.

 - Equipment and study materials.
 These can be purchased online and usually amount to approximately £600-£1000 depending on whether you decide to purchase your own headset, which on their own can cost as much as £600 for the advanced sets.